 - I dislike people feeling the need to prop up characters due to external stuff like that just as much as I dislike people doing it to put down.
 As someone who is a minority, I rather just be treated as human as everybody else and see portrayals which aren't tainted by feeling it's there for the sake of an agenda as opposed to it being organic.
 I want to feel I can judge someone based on their character (character being our essential nature that's revealed when we act), not their characterization (our genetics & accumulative experiences).
 Plus A part of me feels that some of it is just a shell of actual diversity that is meant for branding/about making oneself feel good as opposed to actually seeking to help others.
 Plus when I feel that's happening, I can't support it.

 - I've another thing to add with regards to character.
 Although I am aware of all the varying problems in media, there is something I have considered: it's easier to portray white cis men as leads because people as a whole will (typically) judge them for them and give you room to have flaws.
-With all of us minorities, there's this damned if you do, damned if you don't element I've found.
+With all of us minorities, there's this "damned if you do, damned if you don't" element I've found.
 When flawed or not top tier, often criticized for that.
-If on top, people push to much to Mary Sue route for representation stuff.
+If on top, people push too much to Mary Sue or Magical Negro route for representation stuff.
 It's just exhausting.
 I'm not saying we shouldn't argue against such things.
 We should!
 I'll give an example of it done both wrong and right.
 I hate the takes of Black Panther as a Mary Sue character who is so amazing and great because he's black.
 It irritates me.
 I like the takes like, say, Captain America: Civil War, where he is competent but still has flaws to outgrow.
 Anyway, all I'm saying is to not put people on pedestals.
 My desire with all these things is normalization.
 I don't want to celebrate being an outsider and try to make every other character an outsider.
 I don't want to change the status quo so that what is considered normal is now hated.
 I just wish for inclusion and equal opportunity.